wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

    <br /><br />
    STAR: Azure superfan Gregor Suttie <a target="_blank" href="https://gregorsuttie.com/2018/10/31/how-to-get-started-with-azure-devops/">How to get started with Azure DevOps</a> describes the steps using SmartHotel360.

-   * "MyHealthClinic" defines an ASP.NET Core app that deploys to Azure App Service.
+   * "MyHealthClinic" provisions a scrum based team project with code, work items for a sample ASP.NET Core web application-My Health Clinic.
+The template also includes pipeline definition to build and deploy the web app to Azure App Service.

-   * "MyShuttle" defines a <strong>Java</strong> app and Azure App service deployment.

-   * "ContosoAir" setup for Azure DevOps?
+   * "MyShuttle" defines a <strong>Java</strong> This template contains work items and source code for MyShuttle, a sample Java application backed by a MySQL database.
+This template also contains pipeline definitions to build the maven project and deploy the app to Tomcat server on Azure app service.
+   <a target="_blank" href="https://www.azuredevopslabs.com/labs/vstsextend/tomcat/">Lab URL: Deploying a Java application on Tomcat</a>

+   * <a target="_blank" href="https://github.com/Microsoft/ContosoAir">ContosoAir</a> is a sample airline booking application with a Node.js based frontend with a CosmosDB database.
+This template provisions an Agile based project with user stories, features, epics and a CI&CD pipeline that builds and deploys code from GitHub.

    * QUESTION: How to get "Mercury Health Group" sample app?
    <br /><br />

    BTW <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/demo-gen/build-your-own-template?view=azure-devops">you can build your own template</a>.

 1. Right-click on <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=keesschollaart.arm-outputs"><strong>ARM Outputs</strong> for a new browser tab to ARM Outputs extension page</a> <strong>for Visual Studio</strong> (licensed product not available on MacOS).

+   "This extension reads the output values of an ARM deployment and sets them as Azure Pipelines variable"

-Click the green "Get it free".
+1. Click the green "Get it free".
 Optionally: <a target="_blank" href="https://azuredevopslabs.com/labs/azuredevops/prereq/">DOCS</a> for use with Visual Studio.
+1. Click Install for your Organization.
+1. Click "Proceed to organization", such as "https://dev.azure.com/e4830gs/"

 1. Return to the Azure DevOps Demo browser page.